-Officials from the Attorney General's office indicated among other provisions, this proposal could require their office to develop and issue an order providing for the destruction of "all cannabis related nonviolent civil and criminal records in Missouri."
-Moreover, the proposal purports to supersede federal law.
+Officials from the Attorney General's office indicated among other provisions, this proposal could require their office to develop and issue "a legal document ordering the immediate destruction of all cannabis related non-violent civil and criminal records in Missouri."
+Moreover, the proposal purports to supersede federal law and to restrict federal expenditures.

 They expect that the enactment of this proposal would result in increased litigation.
-They assume they could absorb costs associated with the increased litigation using existing resources.
+They assume that it could absorb costs associated with the increased litigation using existing resources.
 However, if the enactment of this proposal were to result in substantial additional litigation, they may request additional appropriations.